lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/overview.md

 ### Backup

 The backup is a crucial part of any project.
 Organize it at the beginning of the project.
-The backup mechanism on ZIH systems covers **only** the `/home` and `/projects` file systems.
+The backup mechanism on ZIH systems covers **only** the `/home` and `/projects` filesystems.
 Backed up files can be restored directly by the users.
 Details can be found [here](file_systems.md#backup-and-snapshots-of-the-file-system).

 !!! warning

-    If you accidentally delete your data in the "no backup" file systems it **can not be restored**!
+    If you accidentally delete your data in the "no backup" filesystems it **can not be restored**!

 ### Folder Structure and Organizing Data

-Organizing of living data using the file system helps for consistency and structuredness of the project.
+Organizing of living data using the filesystem helps for consistency and structuredness of the project.
 We recommend following the rules for your work regarding:

   * Organizing the data: Never change the original data; Automatize the organizing the data; Clearly